 As with people and other animals, some cats are brighter than others.
-Anyone who has lived in a multi-cat household will have firsthand experience of this fact.
-Smart cats display their intelligence by showing interest in the world around them, applying various strategies in an attempt to achieve their goals, learning from past experience, and communicating with humans and other pets.
+Anyone who has lived in a multi-cat household will have firsthand experience of this.
+Smart cats display their intelligence by showing interest in the world around them, applying various strategies to achieve their goals, learning from past experience, and communicating with humans and other pets.

 The old expression “curiosity killed the cat” begs the question, why would an animal lacking in intelligence, driven purely by instinct, endanger his own life just to learn about an unfamiliar object or situation that caught his interest?
 Why should he show an interest in objects and situations that don’t have any direct bearing on his survival?
-This is a very human thing to do.
-Many people have risked their lives in order to satisfy their curiosity.
+This is a very human thing to do, as many people have risked their lives in order to satisfy their curiosity.

 Much like human children, kittens achieve a higher level of intelligence if they are provided with a stimulating environment from birth in which they are handled and played with regularly and encounter many different types of objects and people – in other words, an environment that stimulates curiosity and learning.
 Kittens that grow up in an environment of sensory deprivation never attain normal functioning.

-Cats are also good at remembering useful information (such as noises they have made that achieved the desired response from their owners) and they can recognize the people and animals they have interacted with.
-They can also learn their owners’ schedules.
-As a result, some cats will act as alarm clocks, attempting to wake their owners if they sleep past the usual time.
+Cats are also good at remembering useful information (such as noises they have made that achieved the desired response from their owners), and they can recognize the people and animals they have interacted with.
+They can also learn their owners’ schedules (some cats act as alarm clocks, attempting to wake their owners if they sleep past the usual time).
 In addition, many cats have the uncanny ability of knowing when their owners are about to arrive home, even when they aren’t returning at the usual time.
-It’s been theorized that this ability stems from a cat’s superior hearing and the capacity to recognize the sound of his owner’s footsteps from far away.
+This “psychic intuition” is probably attributable to a cat’s superior hearing and ability to recognize the sound of his owner’s footsteps from far away.

 Hunting is also a learned behaviour.
 Unless a kitten is taught how to hunt by his mother, he may never learn how to do it properly.
-Cats are also able to learn a variety of other behaviours if they have a patient teacher, including:
+Cats are also able to learn a variety of other behaviours if they have patient teachers, including:

 - Coming when called